vitaliy-nerdysoft/NerdysoftTechInterview/README.md

 2️⃣.
 Create an endpoint that:

-Displays the stored order information to the user.
+Displays the stored order information to the user by its ID.

 📦 Example API Response
 ```json